fedora-copr/copr/python/docs/client_v2/resource_info/build.rst

 Build
 =====

+Build resource allows to submit new builds and access current build progress.
+In fact, build consists of a few tasks, one per chroot, and detailed information is available through :ref:`build-task-info`.

 Access to the builds is done through :py:meth:`~copr.client_v2.client.CoprClient.builds`. property of initialized :py:class:`~copr.client_v2.client.CoprClient`.
 That property is an instance of